 Both.
 The idea that baldness comes only from your mother’s side is a persistent myth.
 The X chromosome from your mother carries the AR gene, linked to how follicles respond to androgens, but your father’s genes affect thickness, coverage, and density.

-According to the American Hair Loss Association, a family history of androgenic alopecia on either side appears in around 80% of men with male pattern baldness.
+According to the American Hair Loss Association, a family history of androgenetic alopecia on either side is present in about 80% of men with male pattern baldness.
 If your father or paternal grandfather dealt with significant thinning, you carry a meaningful portion of that risk regardless of your maternal side.

-Because so many genes are involved, two siblings can inherit entirely different combinations and end up with noticeably different hair, even with the same parents.
+Because so many genes are involved, two siblings can inherit entirely different combinations and end up with noticeably different strands, even with the same parents.

 DNA tests can detect AR gene markers and other relevant variants from a saliva sample.
 Results cannot predict exact timing but help guide preventive care decisions.